Vlad-404/trivia-game/README.md

 - Huge thank you to my mentor Simen for helping me chose the topic providing a starting resources and helping me along the way
 - big thank you to all the people maintaining the [Open trivia DB](https://opentdb.com/) who provide their resources for free.
 - [Stack Overflow](https://stackoverflow.com/) for hosting helpful discussions which helped me during my project.
-- [WebDev simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) and [James Q Quick](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw) for their extremly helpful videos and channels that helped me build this game.
+- [WebDev simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) and [James Q Quick](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw) for being an inspiration to build this game.
 - Code institute slack community that was patient enough with my questions.

 # Disclaimer